Vehsamrak/backend-refactoring-challenge/README.md

 * Move fixtures to tests namespace
 * Static services and builders removed from controllers.
 DI used instead.
 Controllers configured as services
 * Builders renamed to factories and became non static
 * Rename Service entity to JobCategory for better expression, and to "not use recerved keyword" good practice.
 I would ask team and business side to rename it in out Domain Dictionary as well, according to DDD principle.
-Rename table name as well.
+Rename table as well.
 * Remove duplicated foreign keys (job_ibfk_3, job_ibfk_4).
 They are cascade, and can cause data loss in related tables
 * Semantically rename foreign keys (job_ibfk_1, job_ibfk_2)
 * Port was opened in MySQL container to enable external connection (make sence if docker used only for dev-environment)